stefanutti/ai-dqn/README.md

-# Eexperiments if ML with Tensorflow
+# Experiments of ML with Tensorflow

 ## These are the experiments that I replicated: